postliminal/site-project-ece202/content/posts/4design.md

-Below is an image demonstrating the RSSI values attained in the environment above, but at intervals of 0.5 meters from the origin up to three meters away.
+Above is an image demonstrating the RSSI values attained in the environment above, but at intervals of 0.5 meters from the origin up to three meters away.
+There are additional images of data measurements in the github as well.